 Media such as painting, wood and ceramics were centric to Patterson’s earliest works.
 During his graduate study his interests quickly shifted towards sculptures made from cast iron, fabricated steel and some large scale ceramic works.
 In 1976 he became a member of the faculty at The Atlanta College of Art.
 Almost in parallel to the onset of his professional career as a professor Patterson entered the realm of large-scale commissioned public work with a fabricated core-tin sculpture titled Cometh the Sun.
 Since his initiation with development of large scale public work, Patterson has gone on to produce several major works in several prominent cities in the United States.

-My approach to creating public art is based on the circumstances surrounding the art work being commissioned.
+My approach to creating public art is heavily based on the circumstances surrounding the art work being commissioned.
 I would consider whether there are historical references, commemorative of an individual or event, or environmental factors that are relevant to the site.
 My ultimate goal with each new art challenge is to develop a piece that is well received by the community where it is located and compliments the environment where it is placed.

 In developing project proposals my primary objective is to perform research and, in concert, to seek consultation from community advisory groups or key stakeholders of the community.
 This approach allows them to voice their concerns or issues they might have relative to the site or the work being commissioned.
 This kind of collaborative approach and involvement enables members of the community to feel sense of pride and ownership of the work being created.

 Long lasting and durable materials such as bronze, stainless steel and corten steel utilized in the fabrication of my work and generally require little maintenance.